 Step 1.
 Review antidoping information and education material and complete the required modules.

-The Canadian Masters Weightlifting Federation (CMWFHC) is committed to promote Masters Olympic Weightlifting in Canada in a spirit of equity and fair play, while at the same time encouraging a fit for life philosophy (CMWFHC By-Laws Article 2.01).
+The Canadian Masters Weightlifting Federation (CMWFHCM) is committed to promote Masters Olympic Weightlifting in Canada in a spirit of equity and fair play, while at the same time encouraging a fit for life philosophy (CMWFHC By-Laws Article 2.01).

-CMWFHC Anti-doping Policy
+CMWFHCM Anti-doping Policy

 Anti-doping at different levels of competition subject to doping control.